-For those local school boards that have an existing policy on the administration of locally-awarded verified credits, the school board may suspend their policy for the 2019-2020 school year if a disclaimer is added to the written policy.
-The disclaimer should note that the above emergency guidelines continue to apply to any high school credit-bearing course eligible for verified credit in which a student was enrolled in spring 2020.
+For those local school boards that have an existing policy on the administration of LAVCs, the school board may suspend their policy for the 2019-2020 and 2020-2021 school year if a disclaimer is added to the written policy.
+The disclaimer should note that the above emergency guidelines continue to apply to any high school credit-bearing course eligible for verified credit in which the enrolled student meets one or more of the above eligibility categories.
 This disclaimer should remain as part of the local school board policy for the duration of its impact on any affected student's graduation.